galaxyproject/training-material/topics/genome-annotation/tutorials/gene-centric/tutorial.md

 1. Perform [__Diamond__](https://github.com/bbuchfink/diamond) search to identify matches between the gene of interest (<kbd>EXONS</kbd>) and ORF sets from each genomes (<kbd>DiamondDB</kbd>).
 2. Intersect information about the matches with BED file containing ORF coordinates (<kbd>ORF BED</kbd>).
 This allows us to know genomic position of the ORFs and their frames (1, 2, 3 or -1, -2, -3).
 3. Extract matching parts of the sequences and generated multiple alignments using [__MAFFT__](https://mafft.cbrc.jp/alignment/software/).
 This is done for each amino acid sequence in <kbd>EXONS</kbd>.
-Thus in the case of *XBP-1* there will be five sets of alignemnts.
+Thus in the case of *XBP-1* there will be five sets of alignments.
 4. Build phylogenetic tree for each alignment produced in the previous step using the [Neighbor Joining method](https://en.wikipedia.org/wiki/Neighbor_joining) - a simple and quick way to obtain a rough phylogeny.
 5. Use information from step 1 to compute genome coordinates of matches.
-This is done by combining th einformation about genomic positions of ORFs from the <kbd>ORF BED</kbd> file and local alignment information generated during step 1.
+This is done by combining the information about genomic positions of ORFs from the <kbd>ORF BED</kbd> file and local alignment information generated during step 1.

 ## Step 7: Looking at the trees